 Other mass-marketing fraud (a.k.a. phishing) scams include emails from strangers telling you that you’ve inherited a fortune or won the lottery—and the sender needs your banking information to arrange the transaction, or for you to pay a delivery charge.
 “Don’t take anything at face value,” Allen says.

 The first step in guarding against identity fraud is being aware of how it can happen.
 Then, take a good look at everything in your wallet and determine if an item—such as your SIN card—really needs to be in there.
-You should also check your credit report to make sure it’s accurate and to see which lenders have accessed it.
-You’re entitled to one free check per year from companies such as Equifax and TransUnion, and you can also pay for ongoing credit monitoring to get alerts if your report changes.
+It’s also recommended that you check your credit history every 12 months.
+Credit rating agencies allow you to obtain a report—not including your credit score—for free by mail.
+For an additional fee, you can review your credit history and score as often as you wish online.

 Shredding items such as bills, receipts, RRSP statements and even more harmless documents like loyalty program statements (they can be used to initiate fraud) is another easy way to keep your personal info from getting out.
 Monthly bills, including credit cards or utilities, should be destroyed once they’ve been reconciled.
 For more details on what to shred and when, see ama.ab.ca/shredding.